 A pleasant little town on the Pacific side of the peninsula - home to a small colony of Americans (northern variety).
 In mid-January, this is the site of a popular Arts Festival.

 I have heard that the "motel" in town is a good place to stay.
 This is also where the "Hotel California" is located - a place made famous by an Eagles song of the same name.

 South of "Pescadero" (a few miles south of Todos Santos) are a number of very long, mostly deserted beaches.
 A great place for a picnic.
 Watch for dirt roads which seem to head off towards the ocean.
 The beach at Punta Lobos is where the local fishermen keep their pangas on the beach - it is worth driving out to the beach just to watch the "lancheros" (panga drivers) run their boats up on the beach at full speed in order to get them up as high as possible.

-La Paz is a large city (an approximate population of 300,000 in 2008) and the capital of the state of Baja California Sur.
+This is a large city (160,000 population) and the capital of the state of Baja California Sur.
 Generally speaking, La Paz is not a tourist city.
 There are many hotels varying from resortish to very simple.
-The tourists who visit La Paz do so, for the most part, for the fishing and diving in the nearby islands.
+The tourists who visit La Paz do so, for the most part, for the fishing and diving at the nearby islands.

 While La Paz has a lovely waterfront with a beach running along it, the best swimming beaches are north of town and not where the hotels are located - with the exception of the La Concha, located about three miles north of the city center.